qsongatwpi/hello-world/song_file1.md

 from qsong

-latex in other md does not work
+latex in other md does work too
 $$\alpha+\beta.$$